Kufre-eyen/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-the script displays the result BREATH to the power of LOVE
+the script prints a number with two decimal places followed by a new line